 If there's any information missing or you have a specific question, sign up for the Forum.
 The forum also features two interesting projects: a vinyl album discography and a 10" and 12" single discography.
 Both are works in progress and meant to ultimately provide a complete overview of all of David's LPs (2.000 and counting!) and 12" singles.
 Everybody is invited to dig out their collection and compare their records to what's already listed.

 All helpful people contributing information per e-mail are acknowledged under Recent Ch-ch-changes.
 Special thanks go out to Evan Torrie (Teenage Wildlife), Eiichi Yoshimura (former Unofficial Discography), Stefan Westman and Christian Frifelt (Bassman's David Bowie Page), Pär Ståhle (Like The Video Films We Saw) and Christian Attfield (former shadowman).
 Furthermore, Michael Harvey's The Ziggy Stardust Companion is a site every fan should bookmark.
 Finally, BowieNet is David Bowie's own site that often has breaking news and interesting gadgets, although certain areas are accessible only to paying members.

 Information from the following books and magazines was used:

-Individual people who have sent information per e-mail are credited in Recent Changes (or, if long ago, in Old News).
-In particular I would like to thank David Gibbs, Maarten Kwant, Alan Morgan and Alan Ross for their continued support.
+Individual people who have sent information are credited in Recent Changes (or, if long ago, in Old News).
+In particular I would like to thank David Gibbs, Matt Dornan, Maarten Kwant, Colin McIntyre, Alan Morgan, Alan Ross and Lars-Andre Tokheim for their continued support.